jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - Facility Design:
     - The top priority of security should always be the protection of the life and safety of personnel
     - In the US, follow the guidelines and requirements from Occupational Safety and Health Administration (OSHA), and Environmental Protection Agency (EPA)
-    -  **Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture"
+    -  **Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture" - an archiectural approach to building and space design that emphasizes passive features to reduce the likelihood of criminal activity
         - core principle of CPTED is that the design of the physical environment can be managed/manipulated, and crafted with intention in order to create behavioral effects or changes in people present in those areas that result in reduction of crime as well as a reduction of the fear of crime
         - CPTED stresses three main principles:
             - **natural access control**: the subtle guidance of those entering and leaving a building